ESTRADIOL

-About ESTRADIOL
+About

-ESTRADIOL contains estradiol which regulates the menstrual cycle and ovulation.
+ESTRADIOL contains estradiol, which regulates the menstrual cycle and ovulation.
 ESTRADIOL works by replacing the normal hormone estrogen functions in the body and treats symptoms associated with menopause.

 You are advised to take ESTRADIOL for as long as your doctor has prescribed it for you, depending upon your medical condition.
-You may experience headache, bloating, hair loss, nausea, breast pain, weight gain, and irregular vaginal bleeding in some cases.
+You may experience headaches, bloating, hair loss, nausea, breast pain, weight gain, and irregular vaginal bleeding in some cases.
 Most of these side effects of ESTRADIOL do not require medical attention and gradually resolve over time.
 However, if the side effects are persistent, reach out to your doctor.

 Inform your doctor if you have any history of vaginal bleeding, breast cancer, or blood clot in the legs or lungs.
 If you are pregnant or breastfeeding, please do not take ESTRADIOL.
 While taking ESTRADIOL, your doctor may advise regular tests to monitor its working.
 Grapefruit juice and St.John’s wort (a natural remedy for depression) should not be taken along with ESTRADIOL.